1. What does Rented.com do?

 5. How does it work?

-- We'll give you an offer.
-Rented.com will run an appraisal on the property and provide you with our revenue projection, along with a recommended pre-approved offer
+2) We'll give you an offer.
+Rented.com will run an appraisal on the property and provide you with our revenue projection, along with a recommended pre-approved offer.

-- Commission top-up.
-At the end of the contract, Rented.com pays the manager an additional bonus commission if the property outperformed, or collects a commission rebate if the property had a tough year
+4) Square up.
+At the end of the contract, Rented.com pays the manager an additional bonus commission if the property outperformed.

-- Do it again.
+5) Secure it for the future.
 If everyone is on board, the contract can be renewed for a year or longer.

 6. How much does it cost?